devcon5io/rest.x/README.md

 ## Developing CDI Verticles

-To develop your own CDI verticles, you only have to inherit from `rest.x.CDIVerticle`
+To develop your own CDI verticles, you only have to inherit from `rest.x.cdi.CDIVerticle`

 Credit goes to John Ament's example [https://github.com/johnament/vertx-cdi]